plaited/plaited/docs/playbook/02-user-interface.md

 # User Interface

 We need to make an interface for our for our game.
-We'll `X` and `O` markers and a board.
+We'll use `X` and `O` markers and a `board`.

 ## Components

-Our Markers a built using our custom JSX transform which can be used by adding the following to you tsconfig.json or jsconfig.json.
+Our Markers are built using our custom JSX transform which can be used by adding the following to you tsconfig.json or jsconfig.json.
 This will allow bundlers, bun, deno, and tsc to properly transpile our code.

 ```json
 {